baldurk/renderdoc/docs/getting_started/gotchas_known_issues.rst

   RenderDoc has no runtime dependencies on Visual Studio or the DirectX or Windows SDK, and should run anywhere that a normal DirectX application will run - i.e. on Artist or QA machines.

   Currently RenderDoc also assumes feature level 11+ hardware for the replay app.
 It can capture applications running at a lower feature level, but when replaying if 11+ hardware isn't available, RenderDoc will fall back to WARP software emulation and will run slowly.
 * If capturing callstacks from the app, ensure that dbghelp.dll is not loaded or used by the application as this can easily interfere with RenderDoc's use and cause undefined or empty results.
-More information on this can be found in :doc:`how_to_capture_callstack`.
+More information on this can be found in :doc:`../how/how_capture_callstack`.
 * RenderDoc can have a significant memory overhead, especially when a lot of resources are allocated as shadow copies in main memory are created.

   If running in 32bit, it's possible that an application can run out of memory - particularly when capturing, as this causes a significant spike in memory use.
 Improvements in memory management are planned but for now it's recommended to use 64bit, or to limit captures to simple scenes wherever possible.